septsixteen/MSDS6306_CaseStudy1_HeidiNguyen/Paper/CaseStudy1_GDPstudy_HeidiNguyen.md

 In order to analyze the GDP and Education data, we had to go through several steps of cleaning and tidying the data.
 Data cleaning were performed to remove NAs and Blanks, to replace or to remove unwanted miscellaneous text with appropriate text (e.g: remove commas "," in the GDP value), to reassign our variable types the correct class of integer (rank and GDP) and factor (income groups), and to remove any miscellaneous data (the world statistics summary).
 This tidying data process was very important to providing accuracy in our analysis.

 There were 190 countries in the cleaned GDP data set and 211 countries in the cleaned education data set, but there were only 189 matching countries between the two data sets.
 There were 22 unmatched coutries.
-As  result, the analysis were based on 189 countries of the matched data set.Of those 189 countries, St. Kitts and Nevis (KNA) was identified as the 13th lowest ranked by USD, while Tuvula had the lowest GDP value (first in the ascending sorted list) and the US as having the highest GDP value (last in the ascending sorted list)
+As  result, the analysis were based on 189 countries of the matched data set.Of those 189 countries, St. Kitts and Nevis (KNA) was identified as the 13th lowest ranked by USD, while Tuvula had the lowest GDP value (first in the ascending sorted list) and the US had the highest GDP value (last in the ascending sorted list)

 The average GDP ranking for the "High income: nonOECD" group was 91.9, which was 2.8 times higher than that of the "High income: OECD"(32.97).
 This meant the gap income between these 3 groups are quite large.
 The box plot further confirmed this.